Burglar Alarm Systems | Security Camera Systems | Greater Houston Area | Home Automation | Fire Alarms

 - Are there online reviews?
 Search for the company online and see what other customers are saying.
 When there are several reviews, pay attention to the overall opinion from customers and then home in on individual reviews to uncover any specific problems (or advantages) you might want to ask about when interviewing the company.

 - Does the company have the proper licensing requirements and comply with local building codes?
-Texas requires security companies to be licensed.
+The State of Texas requires security companies to be licensed.
 You can check online to make sure your company is licensed; if the company doesn’t show up, be sure to ask the owner or representative if the company is licensed under another name.
 Also ask to see the most current license to make sure it’s up to date.
 When your community has requirements for security system installation (and many communities do have codes), be sure the company is aware of the codes and is able to comply with them.
 Also make sure they’ll get all the required permits.
 OnDuty Systems has been licensed since 1994.

 - How much insurance does the company carry?
 You want to be sure the company carries workers’ compensation insurance in case an employee is injured on the job, and you also want to be sure there’s ample liability insurance in case your property is damaged during installation.
 Ask to see proof of insurance, including the policy number and the name of the company providing insurance.